 The property has a series of different elements, which form the whole house.
-To the street face there is an elegant 1900s double fronted terraced house with flying buttresses and gable bay roofs.
-To the rear of the property is a two storey white clad barn that has exposed timber framing and large carthorse door openings.
-In between the two is situated a modern red brick annex that runs in line with the outrigger of the main house.
+To the street face, there is an elegant 1900s double fronted terraced house with flying buttresses and gable bay roofs.
+To the rear of the property is a two-storey white-clad barn that has exposed timber-framing and large carthorse door openings.
+In between the two is situated a modern red brick annexe that runs in line with the outrigger of the main house.

 We have now been granted Full Planning Permission from Huntingdonshire District Council following a fair and reasonable consultation process.
-The client and Joseph Construction Ltd are keen for us to proceed to Detailed Design stage (RIBA Stage 4) with a view to starting on site in May 2017.
-We will keep you posted of any future developments.
+The client and Joseph Construction Ltd are keen for us to proceed to the Detailed Design stage (RIBA Stage 4) with a view to starting on site in 2020.